jkeger/arctic/README.md

     Or manually `make lib` then `python3 arcticpy/setup.py build_ext --inplace`
 + Import the python module, e.g. `import arcticpy as ac`.
     The `test/test_arcticpy.py` file contains some tests and a basic example.

+GSL
+---
+The code uses a few functions from the GNU Scientific Library.
+The makefile will automatically attempt to download and install the library in the local directory if required.
+If your system already has GSL installed, then feel free to edit `DIR_GSL` in the makefile to point to it (e.g. /usr/local/include/gsl/).